-If you are on a video output hardware design team and are defining a new board with all its rules, this is the place.
-If you are not on such a team, there is no need to continue reading this chapter.
+If you are on a video output hardware design team and are defining a new board with all its rules, this chapter.
+If you are not on such a team, you can skip reading this chapter.

 Two general sections make up the board definition: